ProNevros/ready-for-regex/README.md

 These set the limit of the string, or section of it, that our regex will match.
 You know how when you make a new account and it says it must be '6' characters long?
 This a quantifer at work.

-*—Matches the pattern zero or more times
+    * — Matches the pattern zero or more times

-+—Matches the pattern one or more times
+    +  Matches the pattern one or more times

-?—Matches the pattern zero or one time
+    ? — Matches the pattern zero or one time

-{}—Curly brackets can provide three different ways to set limits for a match:
+    {} — Curly brackets can provide three different ways to set limits for a match:

-    { n }—Matches the pattern exactly n number of times
+    { n } — Matches the pattern exactly n number of times

-    { n, }—Matches the pattern at least n number of times
+    { n, } — Matches the pattern at least n number of times

-    { n, x }—Matches the pattern from a minimum of n number of times to a maximum of x number of times
+    { n, x } — Matches the pattern from a minimum of n number of times to a maximum of x number of times

 ### OR Operator